Volume IAll features

 A visual tree

 Your repertoire is a branching structure — variations, sub-variations, alternative lines — not a list of PGN files.
-ChessNotes gives you a real tree editor, with drag & drop, zoom pan pinch and an automatic layout that reorganizes nodes every time you add a move.
-No text files, no manual versioning.
+ChessNotes gives you a real tree on a zoomable canvas, with an automatic layout that redraws itself every time you add a move.
+No text files, no manual versioning, no dragging nodes around.

 The canvas is your whiteboard.
-You can anchor free-form text annotations next to the nodes — strategic ideas, middlegame plans, coach-style reminders — and drag them wherever you need.
-The entire canvas state is saved to Firestore and synced in real-time across browser, tablet and mobile.
+Anchor free-form text annotations next to the nodes — strategic ideas, middlegame plans, coach-style reminders — and drag them wherever you need.
+Everything is saved as portable PGN and synced across browser, tablet and mobile.

-• 03Free-form annotations anchored to the canvas, not just to nodes.
+• 04Free-form annotations anchored to the canvas, not just to nodes.

 fig. 01Tree editor